The general fact of the uniqueness of the universal arrows implies the uniqueness of the ... object, up to a unique isomorphism (who wants more?).

 Disjoint union

 The disjoint union of two sets is exactly dual to the Cartesian product construction.
-Indeed, if and are two sets then the disjoint union is a set that has two (natural) maps and , "universal among all such information."
+Indeed, if and are two sets then the disjoint union is a set equipped with maps and , "universal among all such information."
 Once again, what this means precisely is that whenever is a set equipped with two maps and , then there is a unique set map such that factors through and factors through :

 Quotient by equivalence relations